majid-rafei/eClass/README.md

 Also, in order to show content of main-app html into app.component.html, the tag `<router-outlet>` is utilized.
 In addition, a child (main-app) is defined in app-routing.module.ts to import **main-app** module into **app** module.

+### Step 3: Creation of Eclass module

+This module is the main container of eclass system project.
+Each component or module related to elcass system is placed inside this module.